UoB-COMSM0166/2025-group-4/README.md

 ###  5.1.2 Fixed time step mechanism (FTM)

 To eliminate the effects of frame rate variations on game behaviour, we introduce a fixed-time-step system.
 Through the uniform use of a standardised deltaTime parameter, all motion-related calculations (including gravity, acceleration, movement speed, recovery time, etc.) are updated based on a uniform frame rate.
-This design ensures that the logic of the game is executed in ‘fixed time-slices’ even in the case of variable device performance, unstable frame rates or even short frame breaks, avoiding problems such as jump heights or motion-time disruptions.
+This design ensures that the logic of the game is executed in 'fixed time-slices' even in the case of variable device performance, unstable frame rates or even short frame breaks, avoiding problems such as jump heights or motion-time disruptions.

 We also defined an upper deltaTime threshold to avoid physical jumps caused by extreme frame delays.
-For example, the problem of a figure ‘crossing’ the entire platform in a given frame can be effectively avoided by this mechanism, ensuring predictability even under heavy system load.
+For example, the problem of a figure 'crossing' the entire platform in a given frame can be effectively avoided by this mechanism, ensuring predictability even under heavy system load.

 ### 5.1.3 Collision detection and response logic